 The Thanet based STEAMettes will be building their own experiments with Arduino LED light strips, space station Microbits, wearable Adafruit and other electronic wizardry.
 Come along and see this amazing group of young girls in action each afternoon.
 The STEAMettes are guided by local astronomy and physics guru John Hislop.

-We’re hoping to get 100s of Kent teenagers on the National Citizen’s Scheme to contribute to a large scale collaborative artwork called Leviathan in September which will then be premiered at NOW digital.
-This piece is supported by Dreamland and will be a generative and interactive projection.
+We’re hoping to get 100s of Turner Prize visitors and local people to contribute to a large scale collaborative artwork called Leviathan.
+This piece is supported by Dreamland and will be a generative and interactive projection including contributions by National Citizen’s Scheme students.

 Shaun Prickimage is a Margate based tech artist who does amazing things with motion capture, 3d projections and animations for events, shows, and festivals.
 We’re looking forward to see what he brings to the space.